 Temperature & Glue Guns

-I like to have my my lazer temperature gun to hand when making candles.
-Its not imperative to use this for homemade candles but it’s a tool I have for making homemade soap recipes and home skin care, in fact I use it all the time in my kitchen so I may as well use it for this.
+I like to have my infrared thermometer gun to hand when making candles.
+It’s not imperative to use this for making candles but it’s a tool I have for making soap and home skincare recipes, in fact I use it all the time in my kitchen so I may as well use it for this.

 So there you have it, all of the candle making supplies I use regularly to make candles.
 If there’s anything that you use to make your own candles, or if there’s something you feel I left out please feel free to let me know.